abz322/SignUpDemo/README.md

   From there you can create the "UserDB" database

+Sometimes there is a "roslyn" compiler error when downloading from github for the first time, I believe this is a bug with the framework compiler.
+Cleaning and Rebuilding the solution should fix the issue.

 # Misc
 If you would like to see the results of the database on screen a view has been created for ease of access.
 You can access this with the steps below
 - Go to SignUpDemo > Views > Shared > _Layout.cshtml